EC528-Fall-2025/AutoSec-Certs/README.md

 ## 1. Vision and Goals of the Project
 - **Vision Statement:**
-  To build an automated and secure digital certificate management service tailored for highly regulated financial firms, ensuring compliance, reliability, and ease of use.
+  To build an automated, secure, and scalable digital certificate management system tailored for highly regulated financial firms, ensuring compliance, reliability, and ease of use.
+This system will streamline the entire PKI lifecycle from certificate creation to renewal.

 - **Key Goals:**
-  - Goal 1
+  - Automation: Minimize need for manual input/direction to speed up delivery.
-  - Goal 2
+  - Security: Ensure private keys are securely generated, stored, and accessed only by those with authorization.
-  - Goal 3
+  - Intuitive: Users should be able to request and manage certificates via a user-friendly ServiceNow form.

 ### Project Priorities (P0–P3)